nitzanpap/auto-tab-groups/README.md

 # 🔖 Auto Tab Groups (Firefox Extension)

-This is a lightweight Firefox extension that automatically groups open tabs by domain.
+This is a lightweight Firefox extension that automatically groups open tabs by domain, with intelligent domain name handling for better organization.

 > ⚠️ Requires **Firefox 138+** for `tabs.group()` support.
 > ⚠️ Requires **Firefox 139+** for title and color support.